-Membership is automatic for teachers and lecturers.
+Membership is automatic for teachers and lecturers and, from 1 January 2007, automatic too for teachers and lecturers in part-time employment following appointment or a change of contract..
 Teachers and lecturers are able to opt out of the TPS.